ZacsUniAccount/3813Assignment/README.md

 It contains a ‘title’ of type string, and array of ‘users’ of type string, and an array of ‘channel’ which uses the ChannelService type from above.
 #### Userobj
 This service contains a class file which is used to create and store users.
-It has a ‘username’, ‘role’, and ‘email’ all of type string.
+It has a ‘username’, ‘role’, and 'password’ all of type string.

+#### Userdata
+This service is a middle point between the angular app and node server.
+It includes functions which connect to the nodejs endpoint and ensure the correct data is passed through it.